Chapter 13: Power Purchase Agreement

 The PPA will usually require that the seller maintain, at the seller’s expense, specific insurance policies.
 In some cases, the seller is required to list the purchaser as an additional insured under the policy.
 Policies typically required include: commercial general liability insurance; worker’s compensation insurance for seller’s employees; automobile liability insurance; builder’s risk insurance; all-risk property insurance; and business interruption and extra expense insurance.
 The business interruption and extra expense insurance covers lost revenues or increased expenses needed to resume operations after a claim under the property insurance policy.

-All PPAs include provisions that assign ownership of the environmental attributes or credit to the purchaser who typically is keenly interested in meeting applicable “green energy” requirements.
+All PPAs include provisions that assign ownership of the environmental attributes or renewable energy credits (RECs) to the purchaser who typically is keenly interested in meeting applicable green energy requirements.
 Even if there is no state or federal tracking or trading system applicable for a specific wind project, many PPAs are including provisions assigning ownership of such credits if a system is developed.
-Sellers usually are fine with allocating these credits and attributes so long they are compensated for the sale of the credits along with the sale of the electrons.
+Sellers usually are fine with allocating these credits and attributes so long as they are compensated for the sale of the credits along with the sale of the electrons.
 The PTC and similar tax benefits are retained by the sellers.